gilburns/Installomator-wiki/Installomator-Exit-Codes.md

 `6`: Not running as root

-`6`: Minimum OS version of the app is higher than current OS

 `7`: Error while copying the app

 `8`: Could not find app to install

 `9`: Error installing pkg

-`9`: Could not get git repo for given user and repo name

 `10`: User aborted update